Arronk/My-Coding-Journey/LogR2.md

 Continued my reading with the MIT book to try and get up to the start of the second part of the course.
 I still have a few pages to read as I tried to the first week of coursework finished for 6.00x2.
 The exercises in this second part are quite difficult so far and require a fair bit more mathematical thinking, but it is a good challenge.

+## Day 92: 22.10.18

+### Progress: Finished all the weekly exercises for Week 1 of 6.00x.2

+Should hopefully be able to finish off the week 1 psets for 6.00x.2 tomorrow night after finishing all the exercises tonight.
+Still trying to finish off the reading for 6.00x at the moment.
+30-50 pages just to get up to date with week 1 materal included!